What is Asset Allocation?

-Liability Driven approach focuses to keep assets to mitigate liabilities of the client.
-Say a client is exposed to a seasonal business, so his asset allocation should be in such a way that when his business is low in generating revenue then the investments should operate in the peak so that support can be provided to him.
+Liability Driven approach focuses on keeping assets to mitigate the liabilities of the client.
+Say a client is exposed to a seasonal business, so his asset allocation should be in such a way that when his business is low in generating revenue, then the investments should operate in the peak so that support can be provided to him.

 #3 – Goal-Driven

 The goal-driven approach is the creation of Sub portfolios with different asset classes for each goal of the client.
-Say the client has 5 goals starting from extreme priority to low priority.
+Say the client has five goals starting from extreme priority to low priority.
 So for each goal, a separate sub-portfolio will be created.
-If the goal is of extreme priority like education of a child, then the sub-portfolio created for it should invest in the safest assets.
+If the goal is of extreme priority like the education of a child, then the sub-portfolio created for it should invest in the safest assets.
 So its asset classes should be different secured bonds.
 Similarly, if the goal is of not so important, then the asset classes can be like small-cap stocks, derivative options, etc.

 - Mr. X’s corpus is not so big, which will help him withdraw $50,000 per month after retirement for infinity.
 If the interest rate in the market during his retirement stands at 5%, then he will have to convert his $2 M to $12 M within 15 years to reach his objective of withdrawing $50,000 per month for eternity.